When your dog has cancer, it's natural to want to do all you can.

-At Canine Biologics, we talk a lot about the value of providing dogs with food that people would be happy to eat.
-Lion's mane mushroom is no exception to the rule with their many health benefits.
+At Canine Biologics, we talk a lot about the value of providing dogs with food and dietary supplements that people would be happy to eat.
+Lion's mane mushrooms are no exception to the rule with their many health benefits.

-Hericium erinaceus is a gourmet mushroom.
-Many gourmands claim that the mushroom’s flavor compounds compare in taste to lobster.
-If you were to find a lion's mane mushroom growing on an old log in the forest, you would be sure to notice it, because it looks like a white lion's mane.
+Hericium erinaceus is a gourmet edible mushroom.
+Many gourmands claim that the mushroom's flavor compounds compare in taste to lobster.
+If you were to find a lion's mane mushroom growing on an old log in the forest in North America, you would be sure to notice it, because it looks like a white lion's mane.

 But what does all of this have to do with your dog?

-Among several other promising health applications, lion's mane is a gentle, natural antidepressant.
+Among several other promising health applications, organic lion's mane is a gentle, natural antidepressant.

 Depression in dogs doesn't mean quite the same thing as depression in humans.
 Dogs seem to be immune to the quirks of the human psyche that perpetuate depression through unhealthy attitudes and behaviors.

 When a dog is depressed, it's a matter of nose and brain not functioning very well.
 That's why canine depression can be an issue in canine cancer.

 Cancer treatments help your dog, but they can also interfere with your dog's ability to smell.
 The effect on your dog's experience of the world would be like having to walk around wearing a blindfold or ear plugs.

-Lion's mane contains neurotrophic factors that scientists have confirmed keep pathways forming in the brain.
+Lion's mane medicinal mushroom contains neurotrophic factors that scientists have confirmed keep pathways forming in the brain.
 It aids cognitive function and the nervous system by helping the hippocampus form short-term memories and keeps your dog engaged with the world even with less sensory input.
 It's as if the brain learns to "make do" with less sensory input from the nose.